Bank holiday travellers in England and Wales face widespread disruption

-UK bank holiday: Train disruption and heavy traffic to delay journeys in England and Wales
+UK bank holiday: Storm Lilian adds to train disruption and worsens heavy traffic jams causing delays

 Support truly